A Pet-Owner's Guide to Siamese Cats

 These popular oriental cats have an unmistakable appearance marked by a large, wedge-shaped head and a long, narrow, wiry body.
 Siamese cats are among the oldest recognized breeds in the world and are informally considered the "royal cats of Siam," now Thailand.

 These cats first appeared outside their native land in 1884, when the British Consul-General of Siam returned to his native England with a breeding pair.
 By the 1950s, they were the darlings of cat shows across the Western Hemisphere, and generation after generation of selective breeding contributed to the familiar elongated form of the modern Siamese cat.

-Size: Siamese cat breeders expect healthy adult males to weigh between 9 and 14 pounds.
+- Size: Cat breeders expect healthy adult males to weigh between 9 to 14 pounds.
 Female adults average 6 to 10 pounds.

-Coat: With a fine, glossy, short coat, Siamese kittens and cats are noted for being largely hypoallergenic, much like the Sphynx cat.
+- Coat: With a fine, glossy, short coat, kittens and cats are noted for being largely hypoallergenic, much like the Sphynx cat.

-Eyes & Ears: A Siamese cat has distinctive, almond-shaped blue eyes.
-The pointed ears are wide-based and large, ranking among the breed’s most instantly recognizable physical characteristics.
+- Eyes and ears: A Siamese cat has distinctive, almond-shaped blue eyes.
+The pointed ears are wide-based and large, ranking among the breed's most instantly recognizable physical characteristics.

 You May Also Like: